 Helping your clients understand what the onboarding process looks like will improve their experience.
 And giving customers visibility into what work is being done will go a long way towards reducing any doubts or anxiety they have about the onboarding process.

-With GuideCX, customers don’t have to spend their time calling you to see where their project stands because they can see it for themselves.
-Your customers can access information about their project whenever and however they want—through the website, via email, or on the mobile app.
-And you can easily identify and resolve any delays or bottlenecks, which means you can get clients across the finish line faster.
+You customers shouldn’t have to spend their time calling you to see where their project stands.
+They should be able to see it for themselves.
+Your customers should be able to access information about their project whenever and however they want—through the website, via email, or on a mobile app.
+If there’s more visibility, it’s easier to identify and resolve any delays or bottlenecks.

 5. Automate Your Manual Processes

 For complex onboarding projects with lots of steps, just sending task reminder emails could take up your entire day.
-GuideCX automates all your communication, so no one has to wait around for you to send a reminder email and you don’t have to take the time to do it.
+We suggest finding a client onboarding solution that automates all your communication.
+This will make it so one has to wait around for you to send information and you don’t have to take the time to do it.

 And what happens when you aren’t spending all your time managing manual processes?
-You get to spend more time creating strong relationships with your customer and internal team that will last for the long-term.
+You get to spend more time creating strong relationships with your customer and internal team.
+This is one of the best ways you can reduce TTV.

 6. Stay in Touch